wuyichen24/system-design-knowledge/patterns/messaging_patterns/Transaction_Log_Tailing.md

 ## Solution
 ### Concepts
 - Publish messages by tailing the database’s transaction log.
-- A transaction log miner can read the transaction log and publish each change as a message to the message broker.
+- A transaction log miner reads the transaction log and publish each change as a message to the message broker.

 ### Implementation
 - Requires database specific solutions.